ironsheep/P2-BLDC-Motor-Control/README.md

 ```
 2 July 2022
 - Small motor working well
-- Finishing first pass at characterization of limits
+- Finished first pass at characterization of limits
+- Same voltages now supported as the 6.5" in-wheel motor
 27 June 2022
 - Forward working reasonably well
 - Reverse is not yet working...